BDO Global: Mauritius

 BDO Mauritius originates from DCDM, a firm founded in Mauritius in 1952.
 It is a firm of Chartered Accountants, registered with the Institute of Chartered Accountants in England and Wales.
 DCDM joined the BDO network in 2007 as BDO DCDM and as of 2010, became known as BDO Mauritius.

 New Zealand

 BDO is one of the top five Chartered Accounting and Business Advisory firms in New Zealand.

 Puerto Rico

 On July 10, 2019, former BDO Puerto Rico president Fernando Scherrer was indicted on federal charges related to the redirection of over $15 million in federal education funds, alongside former Puerto Rico Secretary of Education Julia Keleher and others.

 BDO Puerto Rico was also retained by Puerto Rico's federal oversight board Junta de Control Fiscal to provide financial and consulting services to PREPA.

 United Kingdom

-BDO LLP is a partnership of chartered accountants in the United Kingdom.
+BDO LLP is an accountancy and business advisory firm providing audit, tax, deals, consulting, risk, ESG, and technology services.
+BDO LLP is regulated by the Institute of Chartered Accountants in England and Wales (ICAEW) and the Financial Conduct Authority (FCA).